Ask the Expert: Can You Make Acne Scars Look Better?

 “Acne scars form in response to comedone (whitehead) formation followed by an infection of the skin’s oil glands by P. acnes bacteria resulting in a chronic inflammation,” says Dr. Schmid.
-The longevity of an acne scar can also depend on your skin type, skin tone, and age.
 According to the American Academy of Dermatology (AAD), as we age—and as our skin loses collagen as a result—acne scars can become more noticeable.

 How Can You Prevent Acne Scars from Forming?

 Acne scars result from acne, so it’s important to follow a skin care routine that can help keep breakouts at bay.
 No new acne = no new acne scars.
 If a breakout does occur—we can only control so much, after all—Dr. Schmid recommends early skin care maintenance of the blemish.
 “Daily usage of SkinCeuticals LHA Cleanser, SkinCeuticals LHA Toner and SkinCeuticals Blemish + Age Defense serves to significantly reduce acne flare-ups,” he says.